axe-api/docs/docs/learn/related-data-queries.md

 Relational queries are the best elegant feature of Axe API.
 You would get many benefits while you are doing almost nothing.

-In the next section, you will learn another cool stuff: the database analyzer.
+In the next section, you will learn another cool stuff: Axe API Client library.